Samsung Galaxy M21

 Samsung Galaxy M21 is a mid-range Android smartphone developed by Samsung Electronics as a part of Galaxy M series smartphone lineup for 2020.
-It was first released on March 18, 2020 as the successor to the Galaxy M20 and Galaxy M30s.
+It was first released on March 18, 2020, as the successor to the Galaxy M20 and Galaxy M30s.
 It comes preinstalled with Android 10 and Samsung's custom One UI 2.0 software overlay, which is now upgraded to Android 12 with One UI 4.1.

-Samsung Galaxy M21 has an improved version of itself, the Samsung Galaxy M21s, released in 6 November, 2020.
+Samsung Galaxy M21 has an improved version of itself, the Samsung Galaxy M21s, released on 6 November 2020.

 Specifications

 Hardware

 The phone features 6.4-inch, FHD+ Super AMOLED panel with rounded corners, screen-to-body ratio of 91% and 19.5:9 aspect ratio.
 The front glass is constructed of Corning Gorilla Glass 3.
 There is a rear-mounted fingerprint scanner on the polycarbonate plastic back.

 The camera system of the phone is similar to Samsung Galaxy M30s.
 It comprises 3 rear cameras: